French privacy watchdog to quiz DeepSeek on AI, data protection

-BRUSSELS : France's privacy watchdog said on Thursday it will question DeepSeek to gain a better idea of how the Chinese startup's AI system works and any possible privacy risks for users.
+BRUSSELS: France's privacy watchdog said on Thursday (Jan 30) it will question DeepSeek to gain a better idea of how the Chinese startup's AI system works and any possible privacy risks for users.

-DeepSeek attracted global attention after writing in a paper last month that the training of DeepSeek-V3 required less than $6 million worth of computing power from Nvidia H800 chips.
+DeepSeek attracted global attention after writing in a paper last month that the training of DeepSeek-V3 required less than US$6 million worth of computing power from Nvidia H800 chips.

 "The CNIL's AI department is currently analysing this tool," a spokesperson for the French watchdog said.